 If you tune your violin like that, you will have a violin well-tuned, but more importantly, you will start to follow the regular process of tuning a violin and develop your ear.
-You will be eventually tuning up your fiddle without app in no time.
+You will eventually be tuning up your fiddle without an app in no time.

 With a small tuner

-Small tuners are practical for musicians who do not want to use a smartphone for everything, or who do not have one.
+Small tuners are practical for musicians who do not want to use a smartphone for everything or do not have one.

-It is basically a small device with a needle; what apps are a representation of.
+It is basically a small device with a needle, which apps are a representation of.
 They need to have a small battery and a needle.
-Basically, you tune your instrument with such a tuner the same way as with an app (see above).
+You tune your instrument with such a tuner the same way as with an app (see above).
 Always use the needle to tune your string AND to train your ear.
-Day after day, you will recognize the sound of a perfect 5th, and you will see that tuning an instrument “manually” with your ear will be eventually quicker and more accurate than with an electronic device.
+Day after day, you will recognize the sound of a perfect 5th, and you will see that tuning an instrument “manually” with your ear will eventually be quicker and more accurate than with an electronic device.